-Legal Mentoring For Lawyer Professional Growth
+Legal Mentoring For Solo Lawyer Professional Growth

 I remember in my early days of practising law when mentoring happened in the pub after a bad day at the office.

 There were quite a few of these early on!
-Bad days that is.

 The legal mentoring I got there was well meaning, empathetic and sufficiently executed by the older and wiser around me, to get me back to work the next day, and survive a few more weeks until the next “mentoring” session.